Build your customer page

 - Update the Whop SDK imports

-- Check if the user owns the product
+- Check if the user owns access to this app instance

 To check if the user should be able to access this page, we will use the hasAccess